 Current Situation

-New Mexicans for Utility Safety (NMUS) has successfully opposed smart meters in the state of New Mexico for health and environmental reasons since 2016.
+New Mexicans for Utility Safety (NMUS) successfully opposed smart meters in the state of New Mexico for health and environmental reasons since 2016.
 As a result, many of New Mexico’s cities and towns, including Albuquerque, Santa Fe, Silver City, Deming, Rio Rancho, Belen, Alamogordo, Tularosa, Ruidoso, Los Ranchos, Las Vegas, Tirjeras, Madrid, Tesuque, Galisteo, Pinos Altos, Tijeras, Cochiti Lake, and elsewhere do not have smart meters.
 New Mexico is one of the last states in the U.S. where most of the population does not have smart meters.

 On October 3, 2022, Public Service Company of New Mexico (PNM) filed its third application for smart meters with the New Mexico Public Regulation Commission (NMPRC).
 In 2016-2017, NMUS helped to defeat PNM’s first application for smart meters.
 In 2020, NMUS helped to defeat PNM’s application for a trial deployment of smart meters.